 There’s also opportunity for Audio/Visual Experimentation.
 TMC bloggers and interns could produce weekly a/v Q+As with TMC reporters, a lá NPR.
 For example, if Yes!
 Magazine breaks a story about community banking, we could put a short media piece together with that reporter—TMC Behind the Scenes, if you will.
 Content would still be available and open, but would be much more portable.
 I.E. Grit could use, or radio outlets could use and distribute.
 This development could make it much easier for members to opt in and increase the cross-pollination of audiences.

+New Issue Verticals:

+HOW DO THESE ACCOMPLISH THE GOALS FOR MW 3.0?

-New Issue Verticals:Another key opportunity in the future evolution of the MediaWires is rolling out an additional issue vertical to build buzz and audience.
+Another key opportunity in the future evolution of the MediaWires is rolling out an additional issue vertical to build buzz and audience.
 Potentials include: Labor?
 Race?
 Gender?
 International Beat?
 Defense and Military?
 Whatever we choose, I think the most popular (and most strategic) are political wedge issues that are getting a lot of press and could be a solid entry point for new audiences.
 We could also potentially use this new vertical to beta test multimedia components.

+I WOULD ALSO THINK ABOUT WAYS TO ENHANCE THE CURRENT BLOGS OR PROVIDE EXTRAS—I.E. THE ENGAGEMENT NOTES ABOVE..

 Next Steps